 What causes irritable bowel syndrome?

-There is no specific cause of IBS but many people living with IBS appear to have a hypersensitive colon.
-A number of factors can contribute to IBS including worry and emotional stress.
-Eating, as well as certain foods and medicines, can trigger colon spasms and cause symptoms associated with IBS.
+There is no specific cause of IBS, but many people living with the condition appear to have a hypersensitive colon.
+A number of factors can contribute to IBS including genetics, previous gut infections like gastroenteritis, environmental causes, and emotional causes like worry and stress.

-Avoid fatty foods including high fat meats and deli products, high fat dairy products including cheese, ice cream, whipped cream, butter, margarine, deep fried foods like French fries and battered fish and fried chicken, pastries, cookies, chips and other snack foods.
-Have more lean meat, fish and poultry choices, cooked by lower fat methods.
-Choose lower fat milk products with 2% or less milk fat.
-Avoid high fat snacks.
+Reduce your intake of foods high in fat.
+Examples of foods that are higher in fat include high fat meats and deli products, high fat dairy products including cheese, ice cream, whipped cream, butter and margarine, deep fried foods like French fries, battered fish and fried chicken, and highly processed foods like pastries, cookies, chips and other snack foods.

 Do people with IBS also have lactose intolerance?